CodeworksThesis/FitPass/README.md

 ```
 This will restart the server hosted on Heroku.

-## HOW TO START THE APP IN LOCAL ENVIRONMENT
+## HOW TO START THE APP IN LOCAL ENVIRONMENT?
 ### Client
 1. Go to the ``client`` folder
 2. Run ``npm install`` from the *client root folder* to install all the necessary dependencies